 The media is full of stories about the current opioid crisis.
-But unlike many national crises, such as the Flint lead-contaminated water crisis, the focus is on solutions and not blame.
-A few weeks ago, the Centers for Disease Control and Prevention issued guidelines for prescribing opioids in chronic pain, Congress approved funding for prevention and treatment, and the US HHS released a “National Pain Strategy.”
+But unlike many national crises, such as the Flint lead-contaminated water crisis, the focus is on solutions, not blame.
+A few weeks ago, the Centers for Disease Control and Prevention issued guidelines for prescribing opioids in chronic pain.
+Congress approved funding for prevention and treatment, and the US HHS released a “National Pain Strategy.”

-The Joint Commission joins the list in 2001, issuing standards requiring the use of a pain scale and stressing the safety of opioids.
+The Joint Commission joined the list in 2001, issuing standards requiring a pain scale and stressing the safety of opioids.
 According to the Wall Street Journal, they even published a guide sponsored by Purdue Pharma.
-This guide reportedly stated, “Some clinicians have inaccurate and exaggerated concerns about addiction, tolerance and risk of death.
+This guide reportedly stated, “Some clinicians have inaccurate and exaggerated concerns about addiction, tolerance, and risk of death.
 This attitude prevails despite the fact there is no evidence that addiction is a significant issue when persons are given opioids for pain control.”
-The Joint Commission framed pain as a patient’s rights issue, inferring that inadequate control of pain would lead to sanctions.
+The Joint Commission framed pain as a patient’s rights issue, inferring that inadequate pain control would lead to sanctions.

 Press Ganey deserves a place with their emphasis on patient satisfaction.
-They monetized their concept, selling not only surveys but also consulting services to help hospitals improve their scores.
-Unfortunately, the correlation between patient satisfaction and quality is unclear, with a study from UC Davis suggesting that high satisfaction is actually dangerous, correlating it to higher expenditures, higher rates of hospitalization and a higher risk of death.
+They monetized their concept, selling surveys and consulting services to help hospitals improve their scores.
+Unfortunately, the correlation between patient satisfaction and quality is unclear, with a study from UC Davis suggesting that high satisfaction is dangerous, correlating it to higher expenditures, higher rates of hospitalization, and a higher risk of death.
 But acknowledging such literature would affect Press Ganey’s lucrative survey sales, so such studies are ignored.

 CMS determined that pay for volume CMS developed the value-based purchasing program to shift from pay for volume to pay for value.
-Hospitals are scored based on their performance on measures of processes of care, outcomes of care, efficiency and the patient experience.
-The patient experience is based on scoring on HCAHPS surveys that are sent to patients, which includes patient scoring of their satisfaction with their pain control.
-CMS decided that a patient’s satisfaction was as important as whether a patient developed a hospital-acquired condition or even survived their hospitalization, and weighted satisfaction at 30 percent of the overall score.
+Hospitals are scored based on their performance in care processes, care outcomes, efficiency, and patient experience.
+The patient experience is based on HCAHPS surveys sent to patients, including patient scoring of their satisfaction with their pain control.
+CMS decided that a patient’s satisfaction was as important as whether they developed a hospital-acquired condition or even survived their hospitalization and weighted satisfaction at 30 percent of the overall score.

-Because CMS was now attaching significant reimbursement to patient satisfaction, hospital administrators developed initiatives to improve their scores and avoid a penalty.
-Because only 25 completed surveys a month are required, and the difference between the 50th percentile and 90th percentile can be an absolute difference of 1 to 2 percent, a single poor survey can have devastating effects.
-Administrators held physicians responsible for ensuring that every patient is completely satisfied in every way.
+Because CMS was now attaching significant reimbursement to patient satisfaction, hospital administrators developed initiatives to improve their scores and avoid penalties.
+Because only 25 completed surveys a month are required, and the difference between the 50th and 90th percentile can be an absolute difference of 1 to 2 percent, a single poor survey can have devastating effects.
+Administrators held physicians responsible for ensuring that every patient was completely satisfied.
 As described in the comments section of a 2013 Forbes article entitled, “Why Rating Your Doctor is Bad for Your Health,” administrators withheld pay or bonuses.
 Physicians felt pressured to prescribe opioids when patients demanded them, despite their reservations about the need for opioid medications.
-Thomas Lee, MD from Press Ganey in JAMA stated “these (drug-seeking) patients do not respond often to surveys and thus have little influence on physicians’ overall ratings” but without any proof of such; depriving a potential drug-seeking patient who threatens to “give bad satisfaction scores” is a sure route to trouble.
+Thomas Lee, MD from Press Ganey in JAMA stated, “these (drug-seeking) patients do not often respond to surveys and thus have little influence on physicians’ overall ratings,” but without any proof of such; depriving a potential drug-seeking patient who threatens to “give bad satisfaction scores” is a sure route to trouble.

-CMS also tried to deflect blame in a JAMA editorial, noting, “Because some hospitals have identified patient experience as a potential source of competitive advantage, these actions can create perverse and harmful incentives to elicit positive survey responses.
+In a JAMA editorial, CMS also tried to deflect blame, noting, “Because some hospitals have identified patient experience as a potential source of competitive advantage, these actions can create perverse and harmful incentives to elicit positive survey responses.
 For example, there are reports that some hospitals link individual physician or physician group financial incentives to performance on disaggregated HCAHPS responses.
 This is contrary to the survey’s design and policy aim.”
 If so, why did CMS not address this in 2013, when the Forbes article provided ample evidence that hospitals were using the surveys in such a way?
 A notice to hospitals forbidding the use of HCAHPS as a punitive measure would have gone a long way to empowering doctors to say “no” to patients demanding opioids.

-Of course placing blame will not fix the current problem but neither will asking for the resignation of the governor of Michigan, but those responsible for this crisis need to be held accountable.
-I call on Congress to hold hearings and compel the top executives from Purdue Pharmaceutical, the Joint Commission, Press Ganey, and CMS and hospital administrators to appear and testify as to their role in this national epidemic.
+Of course, placing blame will not fix the current problem, but neither will asking for the resignation of the governor of Michigan, but those responsible for this crisis need to be held accountable.
+I call on Congress to hold hearings and compel the top executives from Purdue Pharmaceutical, the Joint Commission, Press Ganey, CMS, and hospital administrators to testify about their role in this national epidemic.
 Blame must be placed; it is the American way.